Clarence Acuña

-Clárence Williams Acuña Donoso (born February 8, 1975 in Rancagua) is a Chilean former professional football player.
-He played as a midfielder.
+Clárence Williams Acuña Donoso (born 8 February 1975 in Rancagua) is a Chilean former professional footballer who played as a midfielder.

 Club career

 Chilean league

 He started his career at Chilean club O'Higgins, whom he began playing for in 1994 at the age of nineteen.
 He played at O'Higgins until 1996, scoring eight goals in eighty-one games.

 He then caught the eye of professional club Universidad de Chile.
 They signed him, and he played ninety games for them between 1997 and 1999, again scoring eight goals.

 Newcastle United

 After impressive domestic and international performances, Acuña was attracting attention from many big clubs.
 He eventually signed for Newcastle United, after manager Bobby Robson beat off competition from Manchester United and Parma to clinch Acuña's signature, earning him a £900,000 move to Newcastle United in October 2000, after receiving a work permit.

 He made his debut for Newcastle on Saturday 28 October 2000 in a 1-0 away defeat to West Ham United.
 Two months later he scored his first goal for the club and the winner in the 2-1 victory against Leeds United.
 The goal was later voted "Goal of the Week" by the BBC.
 He was at Newcastle for four seasons, playing forty-six league games (including eleven as substitute), scoring six times.
 His contract was terminated by mutual consent in October 2003 so he could return home to care for his mother.